amphyxs/weathever-twitter/README.md

 * Photoresitior  - Light
 * Rain Sensor    - Precipitation

-Also, it uses 4051 analog multiplexor cause ESP8266 has only one analog pin.
+Also, it uses 4051 analog multiplexor, cause ESP8266 has only one analog pin.
 Data from the sensors is posted on Twitter using ThingSpeak API.